 In addition to CMI eggs, the recalled products were sold under multiple brand names including 7 Select, Best Choice, Dairy Fresh, Deb-El, Egglands Best, Everyday Essentials, Farmers Hen House, Food Club, Fresh Thyme, Giant Eagle, Great Day, Great Value, Inspired Organics, Kirkland Signature, Kroger, LIDL, Lucerne, Members Mark, Naturally Better, Nellie’s, O Organics, Peckish, Pete & Gerry’s, Rainbow Farms, Rembrandt Foods, ShopRite, Simple Truth Organics, Sunshine, Vital Farms, and Wild Harvest.

-The Almark recall includes all product packaged for the retail market manufactured at its Gainesville plant that remains within shelf life.
-This includes product with “Best If Used By” dates up through March 2, 2020.
+The Almark recall includes all product packaging for the retail market manufactured at its Gainesville plant that remains within shelf life.
+This includes products with “Best If Used By” dates up through March 2, 2020.

 Do I Have a CMI Egg Recall Lawsuit?

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in CMI egg recall lawsuits.
+The Food Poisoning Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in CMI egg recall lawsuits.
 We are handling individual litigation nationwide and currently accepting new listeria cases in all 50 states.

 If you or a loved one got sick after eating recalled hard-boiled eggs or egg products, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a lawsuit and our lawyers can help.